 - Intrastate armed conflict, civil war, intervention and political violence;

 - International organizations and multilateralism; and

 - Peacebuilding and reconstruction in conflict-prone and post-conflict societies.

+Between 2007 and 2013 I was at the Department of Political Science and International Studies at the University of Birmingham, UK.
 Before joining Birmingham I was Director of Studies on Conflict and Security in the Peace and Governance Programme of the United Nations University, based in Tokyo.
 At UNU I was responsible for policy-relevant research projects on refugees and human displacement, non-traditional security including human security, challenges to multilateralism, democracy and democratization in post-conflict societies, human trafficking, peacebuilding, and political violence.
 My UN work involved visits to a number of countries including Bosnia, Cambodia, Liberia, Ghana, Philippines, and Sri Lanka and I have conducted independent research in Kosovo, Rwanda and Cyprus.
 In addition to my work for UNU I also periodically supported other UN agencies including UNDP and UNESCO.
 I continue to be involved in a UNU research project (on peacebuilding in conflict-prone societies), and to conduct fieldwork in conflict-affected countries.
 I'm also the Editor-in-Chief of the journal Civil Wars.